Qumulo/docs/index.md

 ---
 title: "Qumulo Documentation Portal"
 summary: "Welcome to the Qumulo Documentation Portal.
-Here, you can learn about deploying, configuring, and working with cloud and on-premises Qumulo offerings, developer tools and interfaces, and external alerts and monitoring for Qumulo Core."
+This repository provides guidance for deploying, configuring, and working with Qumulo offerings."
 permalink: index.html
 breadcrumbs: exclude
 tocTrue: true